marktmcgraw/react-employee-directory/README.md

 ## Acknowledgements

-I created this application using resources from my coding course curriculum, React documentation, troubleshooting tips from Stack Overflow, and with assistance of my Web Coding course instructors.
+I created this application using resources from my coding course curriculum, React documentation, troubleshooting tips from Stack Overflow, and with assistance from my Web Coding course instructors.